starcitizen-lug/knowledge-base/wiki/Troubleshooting/index.md

 6. Look for your issue in the [latest news](/#news)
 7. Use the lug helper to get the latest wine runner.
 Be sure to check the [latest news](/#general-news) for recommendations
 8. Try a different wine version.
 If using wine-staging, try standard wine.
 Try wine-staging if using standard wine.
+9. Disable any system performance customizations, VPN profiles, etc that may interfere with the game.
-9. Look for your issue/error in the categories on this page.
+10. Look for your issue/error in the categories on this page.
 Refer to the steps directly below to gather logs.

 ### Gathering logs